Hultomb History, Family Crest & Coats of Arms

 One of the first records of the family was Jordan de Hulton, rector of the church of St. Elphin, Warrington, Lancashire c.
 1250.

 Early History of the Hultomb family

-Another 150 words (11 lines of text) are included under the topic Early Hultomb History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hultomb research.
+Another 83 words (6 lines of text) are included under the topic Early Hultomb History in all our PDF Extended History products and printed products wherever possible.

 Hultomb Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Hultomb include Hulton, Hultone and others.